 We’ve actually been telling ghost stories for thousands of years.
 One of the oldest documented ghost stories was found on pieces of broken pottery, dating back over 12,000B.C. years, and we’re still telling scary stories today – albeit in different and more advanced forms.
-From the simple text based story to the found footage videos we can see on Youtube, true ghost stories are the perfect way to give yourself a bit of a fright.
+From the simple text-based story to the found footage videos we can see on Youtube, true ghost stories are the perfect way to give yourself a bit of a fright.

 8. The 12,000B.C.
 Egyptian Ghost Story

-Perhaps one of the oldest real life ghost stories in documented history is this 12,000B.C. tale from Egypt that was found on some pieces of broken pottery.
+Perhaps one of the oldest real-life ghost stories in documented history is this 12,000B.C. tale from Egypt that was found on some pieces of broken pottery.
 The story is of a ghost stuck in a tomb, who complains of being stuck in the darkness and never seeing the light, and we never quite learn why this man was doomed to eternal darkness.
 The ancient Egyptians were very spiritual and believed strongly in the afterlife, which goes some way into explaining the origins of the story.

 7. The Skirrid Inn, Abergavenny

-If you’re looking for ghost stories UK then this tale from Wales will be sure to fit the bill.
-The Skirrid Inn is well known as being one of the most haunted spots in the country, and with good reason.
-It’s Wales’ oldest inn, and has stood for over nine hundred years.
+If you’re looking for ghost stories in the UK then this tale from Wales will be sure to fit the bill.
+The Skirrid Inn is well known as being one of the most haunted spots in the country and with good reason.
+It’s Wales’ oldest inn and has stood for over nine hundred years.
 The first floor used to be used as a courthouse, and it’s thought that some of the 180 felons that were convicted there still regularly return today.
 A number of those felons were convicted to death by hanging, and if you visit the Skirrid Inn today, you’ll still see the noose hanging from a beam over the stairs.

 6. Newsham Park Hospital, Liverpool

-This hospital in Liverpool is the perfect place to visit if you’re looking for a good British ghost story.
+The Newsham Park Hospital in Liverpool is the perfect place to visit if you’re looking for a good British ghost story.
 In fact, it’s like something straight out of a horror movie plot.
-The Victorian building was first used as an orphanage, but was converted into a mental hospital.
+The Victorian building was first used as an orphanage but was converted into a mental hospital.
 Visit it today and it’ll still look like an abandoned hospital, complete with wheelchairs in corridors and bars across windows.
 Screams have been heard in the dead of the night and nurses reported seeing apparitions and unexplained figures walking through the hospital whilst it was still open.
 Regular ghost hunting events occur at the hospital today, and many visitors report encountering small children during their visit.
-Now, this is the kicker – there has never, ever been a children’s ward nor any children staying at the hospital, and many suspect that these children are spirits simply playing at the hospital, “stuck” there, who may have died at the site when it was still operating as an orphanage.
+Now, this is the kicker – there has never, ever been a children’s ward nor any children staying at the hospital, and many suspect these children are spirits simply playing at the hospital, “stuck” there, who may have died at the site when it was still operating as an orphanage.

 5. The Ghost of the Pavilion Theatre